mattyoung101/omicron/omicam/README.md

 - Written mostly in C11 (just a little C++ for interfacing with OpenCV)
 - Well-documented code and design document

-## Building and running
+## Building, running and configuration
-### Instructions
+### Initial setup
-While Omicam should in theory work on any single board computer with a bit of effort, we use a LattePanda Delta 432 running Xubuntu 18.04.
+While Omicam should in theory work on any Linux-based single board computer with a bit of effort, we use a LattePanda Delta 432 running Xubuntu 18.04.
 It will only work under Linux.

-Boot and install any Debian-based Linux distro to your SBC, then install the following extra packages:
+This guide is written assuming you have booted and installed a Debian-based distro with apt, but the general principle applies to any package manager or distro.

 - CMake: To work around various issues (see below), a newer version of CMake than the one provided by the Ubuntu repos is provided.
   The easiest way to install the latest CMake, in my opinion, is to [add the PPA](https://apt.kitware.com/) and then just